manuelbieh/react-book/basics/jsx-an-introduction.md

 }
 ```

 Comments can easily span multiple lines of course.
 In contrast, the usual one-liner JavaScript comments introduced with the double slash \(`//`\) cannot be used in JSX meaning even short one-line comments need to be written with the above \(`/* */`\).

 And this is it!
 All these examples and explanations should have laid the groundwork for understanding and working with JSX, enabling you to follow along in the upcoming chapters.

 ## Summary

-{% hint style="info" %}
-* Multi-line JSX has to be surrounded by parentheses
+- Multi-line JSX has to be surrounded by parentheses
-* JSX includes JavaScript expressions.
+- JSX includes JavaScript expressions.
 These have to be contained in braces and can then be used in props
-* To use HTML elements, the DOM Element Interface writing standard has to be used \(`htmlFor` instead of `for`, `className` instead of `class`\)
+- To use HTML elements, the DOM Element Interface writing standard has to be used \(`htmlFor` instead of `for`, `className` instead of `class`\)
-* CSS inline styles have to be written as a JavaScript object
+- CSS inline styles have to be written as a JavaScript object
-* Comments are put within braces and use multi-line comment Syntax: `{/* */}`
+- Comments are put within braces and use multi-line comment Syntax: `{/* */}`
-{% endhint %}